pulumi/docs/README.md

 PKGS=yourpackagename ./scripts/run_typedoc.sh
 ```

-Docs for additional packages can be added by updating `./scripts/run_typedoc.sh` to include the package, and then updating `./_data/reference.yaml` to include the package in the TOC.
+Docs for additional packages can be added by updating `./scripts/run_typedoc.sh` to include the package, and then updating `./config.toml` to include the package in the TOC as a `[[menu.reference]]` entry.

 ## Deploying updates